emsquared/OpenCore-Setup/README.md

 | [EK-AF Extender 30mm M-F G1/4 - Black](https://www.ekwb.com/shop/ek-af-ball-valve-10mm-g1-4-black) | 4 |
 | [EK-AF Extender Rotary M-F G1/4 - Black](https://www.ekwb.com/shop/ek-af-extender-rotary-m-f-g1-4-black) | 3 |

-# What Doesn't Work

-* Onboard audio doesn't work.
-My speakers are plugged in through my monitor and my headset is USB so I did not take the time to setup `AppleALC` or other patches.

 # Disclaimer

 I am a novice when it comes to building a hackintosh.
 I do not understand a lot of what happens behind the scenes.
 This configuration is a combination of the helpful [vanilla guide](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/) and [reading the entire docuemtnation](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf).